vanHeemstraSystems/nexrender/300/700/600/README.md

 These files are now ready for rendering.

+=== NEW - start ===

+We use the commercial rsync software called Resilio for Small Business from the company Resilio. **TO DO**: Add full description how we have set up Resilio on both our Mac computer and on the cloud-based Windows host to automatically sync our collected files and rendered output between these two.

+=== NEW - end ===

 Next, we'll use Secure Copy Protocol (SCP) to copy the saved collected files over from our workstation (here: macos) to our Paperspace Machine.

 See also [How to Transfer Data to Paperspace](https://docs.digitalocean.com/products/paperspace/machines/how-to/transfer-data/).